bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/capslock_doc.md

 ---
 title: "Capslock Doc"
+description: "The capslock doc is a document that was found earlier than expected.
+Its password uses the capital letters from the album itself.
+The email is currently unavailable and it is unknown what will happen to this file."
 categories: ["files"]
 tags: ["selene", "capslock doc", "anagram", "dekode", "matrix", "concealed origins"]
+image: "/Resources/files/capslock_doc/crate_selene.png"
 ---

 # Capslock Doc

 The capslock doc can be found in the `FOR SOF` folder on the computer.